 Some states refer to the LLC’s organizational document filed with the Secretary of State as “Articles of Organization”; other states refer to this document as a “Certificate of Formation” (either will be referred to herein as a “Certificate of Formation”).
 Usually these bare bones Certificates of Formation only list the name of the LLC and its registered agent.
 Some states also require that a manager or managing member be listed along with an election to be “member managed” or “manager managed” (when a non-member third party is the designated manager).

 You should be careful when following the state’s pre-printed or online forms.
 Often times the instructions can be incomplete or misleading.
 For example, in New York it is optional to list whether an LLC is member managed or manager managed.
-However, if manager managed is not selected, the LLC by default is member managed, which may not be what your client wants or has in its Operating Agreement.
+However, if manager managed is not selected, the LLC by default is member managed.
+This may not be what your client wants or has in its Operating Agreement.
 Other states, like Delaware, do not require you to list whether the LLC is member managed or manager managed.
-You should also be aware that should an LLC be a “series LLC” that will also need to be listed in the LLC’s Certificate of Formation.
+You should also be aware that should an LLC be a “Series LLC” that will also need to be listed in the LLC’s Certificate of Formation.

 How to Name Your LLC